Francisco de Paula Santander: Exile

 When one of his servants, José Delfín Caballero, commented with joy about the news of Bolívar's death, Santander responded angrily "In America only the miserable can rejoice in Bolívar's death."

 Santander returned once again to Paris in April 1831, on the way to the French capital he traveled through Switzerland.
 In June he returned to England where he ate with Bentham once again before leaving for Scotland where he arrived in Edinburgh, then he went to Ireland before returning for the third time to Paris.
-In Paris he met with Tomás Cipriano de Mosquera who presented General Santander to the court of King Louis Philippe I of France on September 16, 1831 where he had a placid conversation with the king and queen.
+In Paris he met with Tomás Cipriano de Mosquera who presented General Santander to the court of Louis Philippe I of France on September 16, 1831 where he had a placid conversation with the king and queen.

 Later, in an attempt to be closer to New Granada, Santander traveled to the United States where he arrived in New York City on November 10, he then traveled to Philadelphia.
 During his stay in the US he became friends with Joseph Bonaparte, Napoleon's older brother.
-He also had the opportunity to visit the capital of Washington D.C., visiting the white house where he met and conversed with President Andrew Jackson.
+He also had the opportunity to visit the capital of Washington D.C., visiting the White House where he met and conversed with President Andrew Jackson.